College of Letters & Science

 5. Gen&WS 640 Capstone Seminar in Gender and Women’s Studies

-Students interested in the Research Track will complete the outlined curriculum above with the internal specialization and the exception that Gen&WS 640 is not required, but could serve as an elective.
-Students will then also complete Gen&WS 691 and Gen&WS 692 for 2–3 credits each.
+Students interested in the Research Track will complete the outlined curriculum above with plus an additional 9 credits of coursework in area of concentration that will inform their research, culminating in a senior thesis.
+These additional 9 credits may be in or outside of Gender and Women’s Studies, but must be approved by the student’s faculty thesis advisor.
+Further, Gen&WS 640 is not required in the Research Track, but could serve as an elective, if desired.
+Students will then also complete Gen&WS 691 and Gen&WS 692 for 2–3 credits each, in which they will write their senior thesis.

 Directed Study courses do not count toward the minimum credits required in the major.